KennyOliver/Convert-ASCII-to-English-or-Denary/README.md

 [![repl](https://repl.it/badge/github/KennyOliver/char-unicode-converter)](https://repl.it/@KennyOliver/char-unicode-converter)

-This Python tool allows you to Convert between ASCII and English/Denary!
+This tool allows you to Convert between Unicode and English!

 | FROM | --> | TO |
 | :--: | :-: | :-: |